-- Search for print jobs and view the properties for each job. - Release held print jobs, delete jobs, change the priority of jobs, and move jobs (if PSF is not processing the jobs).
+- Search for print jobs and view the properties for each job. - Release held print jobs, delete jobs, change the priority of jobs, and move jobs (as long as PSF has not started processing the jobs).

 PSF writes FSS, FSA, and Print Job message types to the common message log.
 PSF does not write Exit WTO, NST, Operator Interface, or Secured Console message types.